pratik9409/customer_segment_cohort_rfm_analysis/README.md

 ### 🛢 Database Integration
 Stores customer transaction data in PostgreSQL for scalability and efficient querying.
 Allows dynamic updates and supports real-time data analysis.

+### 🧪 A/B Testing
+Compares two groups of customers (Group A vs. Group B) to evaluate the impact of marketing campaigns, pricing strategies, or promotional offers.
+Uses statistical tests (e.g., t-test, chi-square test) to determine if differences in customer spending, engagement, or retention are significant.
+Helps businesses make data-driven decisions on which strategies work best.
+Results are visualized using interactive plots for easy comparison.

 ## 🏗 Tech Stack